 Profiles That Are Version Specific: Profiles and implementation guides are version specific.
 This creates complexities when supporting multiple versions of FHIR and migrating from one version to the next, leading to substantial implementation issues.

 Complexities Created by Extensions: A new version of FHIR introduces new content that impacts the definitions of the extensions or how the extensions are used in Implementation Guides/Resources.

+Capability Statement Maturity: While the CapabilityStatement resource is normative, there a a significant number of flags that are marked as “for trial use”.
+Until the relevant flags are also normative or removed, the CapabiltityStatement resource may also change in significant ways from FHIR release to release.

 Recommended Future State & Intermediate Steps